Dolphin Tale 2: Plot

 Three years after saving Winter, the staff at Clearwater Marine Aquarium rescue a severely sunburned beached dolphin, named Mandy after a little girl who finds her.
-Sawyer, now aged fourteen, is offered a scholarship to the elite SEA Semester program, which involves three months at sea doing marine mammal research, after impressing his cousin Kyle's advisor Dr. Miguel Arroyo when champion surfer Bethany Hamilton swims with him and Winter.
-Sawyer is reluctant to go because he is concerned about leaving Winter.
+A now 14-year-old Sawyer is offered a scholarship to the elite SEA Semester program, which involves three months at sea doing marine mammal research, after impressing his cousin Kyle's advisor Dr. Miguel Arroyo when champion surfer Bethany Hamilton swims with him and Winter.
+Sawyer is reluctant to go to the program because he is concerned about leaving Winter.

 Winter needs attention and shows signs of stress and loneliness, especially after her older companion, Panama, dies from old age.
-Acting on Rufus's erratic behavior one morning, Sawyer and Hazel find and rescue a sea turtle from some fishing line.
+Acting on Rufus the pelican's erratic behavior one morning, Sawyer and Hazel find and rescue a sea turtle from some fishing line.
 Rufus becomes obsessed with the sea turtle, named Mavis, to the point he even watches her during a CT scan at the hospital where Lorraine works.

-George Hatton, a USDA inspector, insists that Winter must be matched with a new companion within 30 days or be transferred elsewhere.
+Meanwhile, George Hatton, a USDA inspector, insists that Winter must be matched with a new companion within 30 days or be transferred elsewhere.
 However, Winter's behavior has become unpredictable, even dangerous; when Sawyer tries to get her out of the tank to prepare to make her a new prosthetic tail, she becomes aggressive and knocks him into the water, injuring him.
 Dr. Clay prohibits Sawyer from swimming with Winter until further notice.
 Winter spends weeks in isolation, and despite people not being allowed to visit her, Sawyer allows Susie, a new volunteer, and her grandfather to see her.
 Hazel, who has feelings for Sawyer, becomes slightly jealous due to Sawyer getting attention from another girl.

 Sawyer and Hazel hope Mandy will become Winter's companion.
 Mandy's rehabilitation at CMA goes well, so Clay contemplates releasing her soon, causing alarm for Hazel in particular.
 Lorraine advises Hazel that no one spends any more time at a hospital than they need to and encourages her to talk with her father.
 Hazel assertively yet respectfully asks Clay to let her view Mandy's medical records, which he does.
 Clay, Sawyer, and Hazel test Mandy's readiness by giving her three live fish, which she catches effortlessly, so they reluctantly decide they must release her.
 Clay puts Hazel in charge of her release.